kenshoo/python-style-guide/README.md

 Inspired by many style guides but mainly from [Airbnb](https://github.com/airbnb)'s Style-Guide "style" :-).

-### Why not just read [PEP](https://www.python.org/dev/peps)s?
+### Why not just read [PEP 008](https://www.python.org/dev/peps/pep-0008)?
-You SHOULD read PEPs as they contain the basic foundations for writing Python code - we certainly read it.
-This Style Guide aims to share our knowledge from reading PEPs and writing Python code in a more summarized way.
+You SHOULD read python's PEP 008 as it contains the basic foundations for writing Python code.

+This Style Guide aims to share our experience of writing with Python conisdering syle guides such as PEP 008.
+It therefore reflects our own conclusions and preferences.

 ## Table of Contents